model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 This function can, in theory, modify any memory behind `&mut self`, so this is what Kani will assume it does by default.
 It infers the "write set", that is the set of memory locations a function may modify, from the type system.
-As a result any data pointed to by a mutable reference or pointer is considered part of the write set.
-In addition a static analysis of the source code discovers any `static mut` variables the function or it's dependencies reference and adds all pointed-to data to the write set also.
+As a result, any data pointed to by a mutable reference or pointer is considered part of the write set.
+In addition, a static analysis of the source code discovers any `static mut` variables the function or it's dependencies reference and adds all pointed-to data to the write set also.
 During havocking the verifier replaces all locations in the write set with non-deterministic values.